mattallty/Caporal.js/README.md

 ### RegExp validator

 Simply pass a RegExp object to test against it.
-**Note**: It is not possible to cast user input with this method, only check it, so it's basicaly only interesting for strings.
+**Note**: It is not possible to cast user input with this method, only checking it, so it's basically only interesting for strings.

 ```javascript
 #!/usr/bin/env node